Skip to main content

 They are even particularly vulnerable in that their level of emotional maturity is not sufficient to enable them to understand the event and make sense of it.

-Post-traumatic stress disorder in children
+Post-traumatic stress disorder in children and adolescents

 For a long time, it was believed that young age was a protective factor against psychological trauma.
 However, recent scientific research shows that children and adolescents, just like adults, can suffer psychological trauma and subsequently develop PTSD or complex PTSD.